Google’s Fast Pair Now Makes it Easy to Pair and Find Your Headphones

 Headphones are easily misplaced.
 After they went wireless, it became almost impossible to find them.
-Now, Google’s recent Fast Pair update will let you easily locate your headphones with your smartphone.
-If you’ve ever had a mini heart attack from losing your headphones, you’d love this new feature.
+Now, Google’s recent Fast Pair update will let you easily locate your headphones with your phone.
+If you’ve ever had a mini heart attack from losing your headphones, you’ll love this new feature.

 Google officially introduced Fast Pair to the world in 2018, and it has received positive reviews from users.
 Fast Pair is Google’s response to Apple’s AirPod quick-connect technology.
 It was initially designed to make sure the Bluetooth setup would work seamlessly on Android phones and gadgets.

 With Fast Pair, your smart device will automatically recognize compatible headphones and ask to connect when are close.
 Then, you can connect them with a single tap.

 You can auto-connect from your Android phone, tablet, or Chromebook, as long as you are signed in to your existing Google Account.

 With Fast Pair’s new updates, you can also receive details about your device, including the battery life of your headphones and their carrying case.
 Fast Pair will show power notifications for your components, as well as their open or closed status.
 This information will appear on your gadget’s screen.

 One of the most exciting parts of Google’s update is that Fast Pair devices will now show up in the Find My Devices app and website.
 This integration will make it easy for you to locate your missing headphones.

 Now, you can see your headphone’s location, as well as the last time you used them.
 You can also un-pair or ring your headphones to locate them, but only if they are in the Bluetooth range.
 This means you can get their signal if you go to where they were last used.
 However, if you are no longer within Bluetooth range, the device will automatically un-pair.
 For you to maximize its function, you must keep the Bluetooth signal on at all times.